CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 The following sections provide basic descriptive statistics from the 2013 analyses.

 ## Median SGPs
 Growth percentiles, being quantities associated with each individual student, can be easily summarized across numerous grouping indicators to provide summary results regarding growth.
-Being state norm-referenced percentiles, across all students in the state, with perfect data fit the median of all student growth percentiles in any grade is 50.
 The median of a collection of growth percentiles is used as the measure of central tendency to summarize the distribution as a single number.
+With perfect data fit, we expect the state median of all student growth percentiles in any grade to be 50 because the data are norm-referenced across all students in the state.
 Median growth percentiles well below 50 represent growth less than the state "average" and median growth percentiles well above 50 represent growth in excess of the state "average".

 <!-- Coordinate R and Javascript Table Counters.
 R will be done internally this time through creation of table and htmlTable function -->
 <script type="text/javascript"> var medianCohortSGPs = tableNum++; </script>